mikaelhadler/valorize-vidas/README.md

 ## Contribuidores

-Um muito obrigado a essas pessoas maravilhosas :sparkling_heart: ([emoji key](https://github.com/kentcdodds/all-contributors#emoji-key)):
+Um muito obrigado a essas pessoas maravilhosas :sparkling_heart: :

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore -->